 - o Unfounded/No Threat: Following a threat assessment, the threat could not be corroborated or substantiated. - o Transient: Threats where there is not a sustained intent to harm.
 Threat may have been made in the heat of the moment as an expression of anger, frustration, or humor. - o Serious Substantive: Threat where the intent to harm is present and included a threat to hit or fight.
-There is at least some risk that the person will carry out the threat and requires protective action. - Very Serious Substantive: Threat where the intent to harm is present and included a threat to kill, rape, shoot, or injure with a weapon.
+There is at least some risk that the person will carry out the threat and requires protective action. - o Very Serious Substantive: Threat where the intent to harm is present and included a threat to kill, rape, shoot, or injure with a weapon.
 There is at least some risk that the person will carry out the threat and requires protective action.

-Objective and multifaceted threat assessment is always necessary when a report is received because there is no demographic profile for a targeted violence offender (1,7).
+Objective and multifaceted threat assessment is always necessary when a report is received because there is no demographic profile for a targeted violence offender.
 Behavioral threat assessment teams must consider the totality of risk factors, warning behaviors, stressors, precipitating events, and protective factors present in a person of concern's life.
 A person may be of particular concern due to individual qualities that include a unique combination of these factors.
 Once the team has gathered all available information, they can begin to assess level of risk.
 The team will determine whether a threat is unfounded or whether a student poses a transient, serious substantive, or very serious substantive threat of risk and recommend appropriate management strategies.
 Human judgement, applied to the totality of circumstances surrounding the threat, must drive the threat assessment team's ultimate decision on level of concern.
-The level of risk a student poses can change over time due to the evolving nature of warning behaviors, surrounding circumstances, and attempted interventions (1).
+The level of risk a student poses can change over time due to the evolving nature of warning behaviors, surrounding circumstances, and attempted interventions.

 Distinguishing among unfounded/transient versus substantive threats is critical to the determination of appropriate responses to threat reports.
 Transient threats are threats that can be easily resolved and do not reflect a real intent to harm others.
-In a school setting, many transient threats are expressions of humor, anger, frustration or fear that can be disruptive but do not represent a serious concern.
+In a school setting, many transient threats are expressions of humor, anger, frustration, or fear that can be disruptive but do not represent a serious concern.
 The person may retract the threat or offer an explanation and/or apology that indicates no future intent to harm.
-According to the CSTAG model, substantive threats, in contrast, reflect a serious intent to harm others (3, 4).
-These typically include warning behaviors such as planning and preparation, recruitment of accomplices, and acquisition of a weapon (3, 4).
-Since all substantive threats by definition are serious threats, the guidelines distinguish between threats that are serious versus very serious (3, 4).
-Even though a person could sustain a severe injury from any kind of assault, for threat assessment purposes the only substantive threats to be classified as very serious are those having the greatest risk of severe injury (3, 4).
-The classification of a very serious substantive threat is reserved for only the most serious and dangerous threat situations (3, 4).
-It is expected that a school would have few or no cases of very serious substantive threats each year (3, 4).
+According to the CSTAG model, substantive threats, in contrast, reflect a serious intent to harm others.
+These typically include warning behaviors such as planning and preparation, recruitment of accomplices, and acquisition of a weapon.
+Since all substantive threats by definition are serious threats, the guidelines distinguish between threats that are serious versus very serious.
+Even though a person could sustain a severe injury from any kind of assault, for threat assessment purposes the only substantive threats to be classified as very serious are those having the greatest risk of severe injury.
+The classification of a very serious substantive threat is reserved for only the most serious and dangerous threat situations.

 An additional consideration for threat assessment teams is that they may observe behavioral changes in the person of concern if he/she becomes aware of the threat assessment process.
 At times, when persons of concern become aware of the threat assessment process the following behavioral changes may be observed: deception, hiding behaviors, acceleration of their plan, or increased feelings of persecution.
 Sometimes threat management involves the recommendation for suspension or expulsion from school.
 When this is necessary, teams and school administrators should consider how it might affect their ability to monitor the student.
 Removing a student from school does not eliminate the risk to the school community.
-Teams should develop strategies to stay connected to the suspended or expelled student to determine whether the student's situation is deteriorating or if the behaviors of concern are escalating so that they can respond appropriately.
-Overall, looking at behavioral changes and their meaning is important.
-Therefore, the response to the intervention or support plan will likely require ongoing monitoring and revisions, as needed (1).